 Stay on Route 66 and Visit the Grand Canyon

-Road trips are all the rage now with families wanting to hit the road while minimizing risks of contracting COVID-19.
+Road trips are all the rage now — especially with families.
 What better road trip can you get than driving Historic Route 66 with a detour up to the Grand Canyon!
-The fall is an excellent time to do both in order to avoid the brutal Arizona summer heat.

 Rodeway Inns are generally considered Choice's lowest-tier properties.
 However, the Rodeway Inn & Suites Williams Downtowner-Rte 66 bucks that trend.
 The recently renovated hotel—also known as The Downtowner—features a funky Route 66-themed lobby and well-appointed rooms and suites:

-This property is priced at just 12,000 points per night for Sunday-Thursday nights from September 16 to November 30, 2020.
-Weekend nights are slightly more at 16,000 points.
-If you buy points through this promotion, you can score weekday nights for under $85 per night and weekend nights for $113 per night.
+This property is priced at just 10,000 points per night for Sunday-Thursday nights starting September 16, 2021.
+Weekend nights are slightly more at 12,000 points.
+If you buy points for 0.76¢ each under this promotion, you can score weekday nights for $76 per night and weekend nights for $91 per night.
 Even better, you can book suite rooms for the same award rate.
 And some of the suites even feature whirlpool baths:

 Luxury in Denmark